 This multi-disciplinary program focuses on training pre-doctoral students and post-doctoral fellows in cancer biology so that they can effectively decipher important research questions associated with human cancer.
 Our program integrates the already established and successful programs in Signal Transduction and Mechanisms of Cancer Cell Survival, Cancer Progression and Metastasis, Tumor Microenvironment, Metabolomics, and Oxidative Stress and DNA Damage with clinical exposure into one cohesive program.
 Trainees will receive both didactic and non-didactic instruction, including laboratory-based basic science research, exposure to cutting edge clinical applications, and career development opportunities.

 A unique feature of this program is the interdisciplinary training opportunity that will emphasize bench to bedside research topics to provide a bridge between the fundamental biology of cancer and clinical cancer.
 Our goal is to develop a cadre of future scientists who can become leaders in integrative team approaches to better understand the complex issue of cancer as it relates to prevention and treatment strategies.

 The University of Kentucky places a significant emphasis on training of minority students, post-doctoral researchers and physicians.
 This program will ensure the inclusion of individuals with under-represented racial and ethnic background to better serve our diverse society.

 In addition to the mentors listed below, mentees may choose mentors who are not included on the T32 but work on cancer-related topics at the University of Kentucky.

-Theme 1: Mechanisms of Cancer Cell Proliferation and Tumorigenesis
+Theme 1: Regulation of Cancer Cell Proliferation and Tumorigenesis

 B. Mark Evers, Surgery

 Theme 2: Role of Oxidative Stress in Tumor Progression

 Daret St Clair, Toxicology and Cancer Biology